-The style rose to prominence in 1950s and 1960s America, took a bit of a dive thereafter, and experienced a resurgence in the mid-80s, borne of people's nostalgia for its contrasting colors and materials, its focus on functionality above all else, and its simplicity of form—and we've been pretty much obsessed with it ever since.
+After rising to prominence in the 1950s and 1960s America, midcentury-style took a bit of a dive thereafter and experienced a resurgence in the mid-80s.
+This was borne of people's nostalgia for its contrasting colors and materials, its focus on functionality above all else, and its simplicity of form—and we've been pretty much obsessed with it ever since.
 Perhaps the most compelling reason the movement has become so rooted in twenty-first-century design is its contemporary feel.

 "Midcentury design supports the way we want to live today," explains the Los Angeles-based interior designer Natalie Myers, of Veneer Designs.

 Natalie Myers is the principal interior designer behind Veneer Designs.
 She has a Bachelor of Science degree in Interior Design from Cornell University and is a LEED-accredited professional who lives in L.A.
 Her projects have appeared in publications such as MyDomaine, Elle Decor, Domino, and House Beautiful.